Trakzi

 • temporarily lower investing contributions only if necessary to stabilize basics

 The goal is not to stop investing forever.
 It is to create a stable base so your investing can continue consistently.
+A realistic help me budget plan always starts with the cash flow you actually have, not the one you wish you had.

 Step 3: Create an Emergency Fund Before You Get Too Fancy

 An emergency fund is not lazy cash.
 It is what keeps your investments from becoming your emergency fund by accident.
+Every serious help me budget plan treats this step as non-negotiable.

 Illustration of an emergency fund umbrella protecting savings and an investment portfolio from market volatility